microsoft/msticpy/docs/source/data_acquisition/DataProv-MSDefender.rst

       This is the preferred and most modern API.
     - **MDE/MDATP**: Uses the Microsoft Defender for Endpoint API (formerly MDATP).
       This is the fallback option when M365DGraph is not available.
-    - **M365D** (Removed): The Microsoft 365 Defender API provider has been removed from MSTICPy.
-If you use the "M365D" provider name, it will automatically use the MDE API endpoints instead.
+    - **M365D** (Deprecated): The Microsoft 365 Defender API was deprecated by Microsoft and is no longer supported.
+The M365D provider has been removed from MSTICPy.
+If you use the "M365D" provider name, it will automatically fall back to using the MDE API endpoints.

     Many components in MSTICPy still use the old abbreviation **MDATP** (Microsoft Advanced Threat Protection) for backwards compatibility.